Evidence for the gravity-driven and magnetically-regularized gas flows feeding the massive protostellar cluster in Cepheus A: Acknowledgements

 \section{Acknowledgements}

+We thank Marco Padovani for the insightful discussions regarding the provision of 3D B-field modeling.
+We also thank Yuehui Ma for the help with determining the optical depths and column densities of molecular lines data.
+We thank Nathaniel Cunningham and John Bally for supplying the 2.12 \SI{}{\micro\meter} H$_2$ continuum-subtracted data and Henrik Beuther for providing the SMA polarimetry data.
+We thank Ian Stephens, M. S. Nanda Kumar, Jihye Hwang, and Sheng-Jun Lin for the helpful discussions.

-CE acknowledges the financial support from grant RJF/2020/000071 as a part of the Ramanujan Fellowship awarded by the Science and Engineering Research Board (SERB), Department of Science and Technology (DST), Govt. of India.
-SP thanks the DST-INSPIRE Fellowship (No. IF200294) from the Department of Science and Technology (DST) for supporting the Ph.D. program.
-D.K.O. acknowledges the support of the Department of Atomic Energy, Government of India, under project identification No. RTI 4002.
-The East Asian Observatory operates the James Clerk Maxwell Telescope on behalf of The National Astronomical Observatory of Japan; Academia Sinica Institute of Astronomy and Astrophysics; the Korea Astronomy and Space Science Institute; the National Astronomical Research Institute of Thailand; Center for Astronomical Mega-Science (as well as the National Key R\&D Program of China with No. 2017YFA0402700).
+This work is partially funded by NSFC grant No. 12588202 and new Cornerstone Science Foundation.
+These observations were obtained by the James Clerk Maxwell Telescope, operated by the East Asian Observatory on behalf of The National Astronomical Observatory of Japan; Academia Sinica Institute of Astronomy and Astrophysics; the Korea Astronomy and Space Science Institute; the National Astronomical Research Institute of Thailand; Center for Astronomical Mega-Science (as well as the National Key R\&D Program of China with No. 2017YFA0402700).
 Additional funding support is provided by the Science and Technology Facilities Council of the United Kingdom and participating universities and organizations in the United Kingdom and Canada.
-The Canada Foundation provided additional funds for the construction of SCUBA-2 for Innovation.
-The authors wish to recognize and acknowledge the significant cultural role and reverence that the summit of Maunakea has always had within the indigenous Hawaiian community.
-We are most fortunate to have the opportunity to conduct observations from this mountain.
-This research utilized data from the Milky Way Imaging Scroll Painting (MWISP) project, a multi-line $^{13}$CO survey of the northern Galactic plane conducted with the PMO-13.7m telescope.
-We extend our gratitude to the MWISP working group, especially the staff at the PMO-13.7m telescope, for their ongoing support.
-The MWISP project is funded by China’s National Key R\&D Program (2017YFA0402701 grant) and the CAS Key Research Program of Frontier Sciences (QYZDJ-SSW-SLH047 grant).
-We thank Nathaniel Cunningham and John Bally for supplying the 2.12 \SI{}{\micro\meter} H$_2$ continuum-subtracted data and Henrik Beuther for providing the SMA polarimetry data.
-We thank Ian Stephens, M. S. Nanda Kumar, Jihye Hwang, Yuehui Ma, and Sheng-Jun Lin for the helpful discussions.
+This research utilized data from the Milky Way Imaging Scroll Painting (MWISP) project, which is a multi-line survey in $^{12}$CO/$^{13}$CO/C$^{18}$O along the northern galactic plane with PMO-13.7m telescope.
+We are grateful to all the members of the MWISP working group, particularly the staff members at PMO-13.7m telescope, for their long-term support.
+MWISP was sponsored by National Key R\&D Program of China with grant 2017YFA0402701 and by CAS Key Research Program of Frontier Sciences with grant QYZDJ-SSW-SLH047.